-In the latest Venture Confidential, Peter is joined by Boldstart’s Ed Sim to discuss founder/market fit and building community between founders and investors.
-Hear Ed’s take on the differences between developer evangelism and enterprise marketing, how to approach a pricing timeline, and more.
+In the latest Venture Confidential, Peter is joined by Boldstart’s Ed Sim to discuss community-building between founders and investors, and more.

 About the Guests